Growing a Practice

 Writing was the first income stream I explored.
 Writing is far more mentally taxing than emotionally taxing, which is what I was looking for.
 It's a skill that still helps people and something I can master throughout my life.

 The tricky part about writing is that earning income from it is far less a straightforward path.
-One option is to write articles for publications that offer pay for work.
-Many publications do not, but still offer exposure, which is helpful.

 Speaking